inmanta/inmanta-core/docs/dashboard/dashboard.rst

    The project overview page

+Let's go over what some of these buttons do:

 1. The inmanta "home" button: takes you back to this page.
 2. List of created projects: Lists all existing projects.
    Clicking on the name of a project will take you to its page.